Ivo Andrić: Family

 Ivan Andrić (Note: Ivo is the hypocoristic form of Andrić's birth name, Ivan.
 The latter was used on his birth and marriage certificates, but all other documents read "Ivo".) was born in the village of Dolac, near Travnik, on 9 October 1892, while his mother, Katarina, was in the town visiting relatives.
-Andrić's parents were both Catholic Croats.
+Andrić was of Catholic and Bosnian Croat origin.
 He was his parents' only child.
 His father, Antun, was a struggling silversmith who resorted to working as a school janitor in Sarajevo, where he lived with his wife and infant son.
 At the age of 32, Antun died of tuberculosis, like most of his siblings.
 Andrić was only two years old at the time.
 Widowed and penniless, Andrić's mother took him to Višegrad and placed him in the care of her sister-in-law Ana and brother-in-law Ivan Matković, a police officer.
 The couple were financially stable but childless, so they agreed to look after the infant and brought him up as their own.
 Meanwhile, Andrić's mother returned to Sarajevo seeking employment.

 Andrić was raised in a country that had changed little since the Ottoman period despite being mandated to Austria-Hungary at the Congress of Berlin in 1878.
 Eastern and Western culture intermingled in Bosnia to a far greater extent than anywhere else in the Balkan peninsula.
 Having lived there from an early age, Andrić came to cherish Višegrad, calling it "my real home".
 Though it was a small provincial town (or kasaba), Višegrad proved to be an enduring source of inspiration.
 It was a multi-ethnic and multi-confessional town, the predominant groups being Serbs (Orthodox Christians) and Bosniaks (Muslims).
 From an early age, Andrić closely observed the customs of the local people.
 These customs, and the particularities of life in eastern Bosnia, would later be detailed in his works.
 Andrić made his first friends in Višegrad, playing with them along the Drina River and the town's famous Mehmed Paša Sokolović Bridge.